 Discussions with middle school students revealed that students are struggling every day with issues such as bullying, harassment, negative peer pressure and social insecurities.
-In the fall of 2005, Moriches Community Center’s Co-Executive Director Anthony Parlato and Treasurer Lisa Sanders began a Peer Leadership Program with the goal of guiding a team of middle school age students who exhibit leadership qualities and empowering them to create a more positive school climate.
+In the fall of 2005, Moriches Community Center began a Peer Leadership Program with the goal of guiding a team of middle school age students who exhibit leadership qualities and empowering them to create a more positive school climate.

-Approximately 20 students in grades 6-8 meet Thursdays at 7:30pm under the guidance of facilitators Lisa Sanders and Sonny Saguto.
-The students discuss issues facing them and their peers, such as bullying, substance use and negative peer pressure, and they brainstorm ways to create a more safe, welcoming and respectful school climate and a positive peer culture.
+Approximately 20 students in grades 5-7 meet Thursdays from 7:30 to 8:30pm under the guidance of facilitators Michael Valentine and Jordan Sanders at our center, 313 Frowein Road, Center Moriches.
+The students discuss issues facing them and their peers, such as bullying, substance use and peer pressure, and they brainstorm ways to create a more safe, welcoming and respectful school climate and a positive peer culture.
 The facilitators stress confidentiality, guide them in role playing and discussions, and offer advise regarding seeking help from school staff and others for specific issues.
-Named “Kids in Control”, they also play an important role in raising funds for our “Santa’s Workshop” Holiday Outreach Program.

 Peer Leadership is funded by a grant from Brookhaven Youth Bureau and by local fundraising.